 With a name like Peacock, I imagine you would have a lot of people (subliminally) expecting a very colorful presentation, and Marisa Peacock from The Strategic Peacock did just that.
 She jumped right to the task of schooling everyone in better Community Management.
 So many of us in the audience spend hours upon hours each day making sure our audiences are engaged and heard.
 Some do it really well, and others, it’s like a dead-end road of comments.
 Marisa stressed that being a community manager was a lifestyle, not just a 9-5 job.
 If you’re on the East coast and you have customers on the West coast, you have to extend your hours to make sure they’re engaged, too.
 And since we’re all human, you have to automate sometimes.
 It was interesting to hear the comments that came after that … some agreed, others did not.
 What Marisa did NOT mean is that you automate your entire dialogue.
 Other points that Marisa made is that sharing is caring (personalize their experience!) and if you don’t care, why should they?
 I had the honor of sitting next to Marisa for the duration of the day and thoroughly enjoyed getting to know her and sharing stories and strategy.
-Definitely someone that I will keep in touch with.
+She is definitely someone that I will keep in touch with.